MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 ## Streamline travel bookings with Power Automate

-Daniel identifies the frequently used travel booking process to automate and maximize time savings for travel agents on his team.
+Daniel identified the frequently used travel booking process to automate and maximize time savings for travel agents on his team.
 The team previously needed to collate and check travel information manually and from multiple sources.

 The travel booking process consistently needs to: